top of page

 info5049080

 The changing seasons have an effect on your very being.
-I'm the South West and in Plymouth we can really be affected by wet and wind.
+Here in Plymouth and throughout the South West we can really be affected by wet and wind.
 Ayurveda can help us live according to who we are.

 Rather than adhere to a pattern of behaviour which stays the same.
 Lifestyle and dietary advice changes depend on the season we are in, and what our physical blueprint is.